-- Eye-appeal is essential.
+- 1. Eye-appeal is essential.
 You are competing for the viewer's attention.
-Color and attractive design are necessary. - 2.
-Each flower pot should contain the name of the club or chapter that planted the flower pot.
+Color and attractive design are necessary. - Each flower pot should contain the name of the club or chapter that planted the flower pot.
 Pots cannot be entered for individual competition.

-Flower Pot Score Card Effectiveness
+Flower Pot Scorecard Effectiveness

-- 1. Attractiveness 35 pts.
+Attractiveness

-- 2. How well labeled 20 pts.
+How well labeled

-- 3. Quality of materials 25 pts.
+Quality of materials

+Arrangement

+Total

+Attractiveness

+20 pts.

+25 pts.

+20 pts.

-- 4. Arrangement 20 pts.
-Total 100 pts.
+100 pts.

-Class No. Premiums: \$16.00-\$14.00-\$12.00-\$10.00 1.
-Club flower pot
+Class No. Premiums: \$16.00-\$14.00-\$12.00-\$10.00

+1. Club flower pot